YAN-0802/LAHNet/README.md

 Note: You need to change the associated path in `train.py` to your own path.
 The trained model is saved in the appropriate `./~/checkpoints/` folder in the `./LAHNet/experiments/` folder.
 Of course, you can also change the location and name of the save.

 ### Test
-you can run testing as following:
+You can run testing as following:

 ```
 CUDA_VISIBLE_DEVICES=gpuid python test.py